Kiln Dry in the Woodworking Industry.

 often use electric fans to circulate air through the lumber and it

-become expensive due to the long time drying time.
+become expensive due to the long drying time.

 The

-solar kiln dry may be relatively inexpensive in some tropical area, where the
+solar kiln dry may be relatively inexpensive in some tropical areas, where the

-weather is hot with more sunlight is much more available.
+weather is hot and more sunlight is much more available.

 Steam kiln dry